cumtr/cumtr.github.io/CV.md

 Aug 2022 – Congress of the European Society For evolutionary biology - International Congress - Poster - *Landscape and climatic variations of the Quaternary shaped multiple secondary contacts amid barn owls (Tyto alba) of the Western Palearctic.*

-May 2022 – Institute of Ecology and Evolution, Bern University – Invited talk - *Genomic tales: neutral and adaptive history of the barn owl in the western Palearctic*
+May 2022 – Institute of Ecology and Evolution, Bern University – Invited talk - *Genomic tales: neutral and adaptive history of the barn owl in the western Palearctic.*

 Feb 2022 – Biology 22 - National Congress - Talk - *Islands of speciation and speciation on islands: Barn owl (Tyto alba) of the Canary as a case study.*